JH27/curriculum/docs/eda-1d.md

 <small>(Leads to: [Exploratory data analysis (2D)](eda-2d.md), [Function basics](function-basics.md), [Essentials of relational data](relational-basics.md), [String basics](string-basics.md), [Tidy data](tidy-data.md))</small>

-Exploratory data analysis is partly a set of techniques, but is mostly a
-mindset: you want to remain open to what the data is telling you.
+Exploratory data analysis is partly a set of techniques, but is mostly a mindset: you want to remain open to what the data is telling you.

 ``` r
 library(tidyverse)
 library(nycflights13)
 ```

-Whenever you start working with a new variable, it’s a really good idea to first take a look at the variable by itself, before you start combining it with other variables.
-As well as the visual techniques you’ll learn in the readings, another quick and dirty function is `count()`.
+Whenever you start working with a new variable, it's a really good idea to first take a look at the variable by itself, before you start combining it with other variables.
+As well as the visual techniques you'll learn in the readings, another quick and dirty function is `count()`.

-`df %>% count(grp)` is shorthand for `df %>% group_by(grp) %>%
-summarise(n = n())`.
+`df %>% count(grp)` is shorthand for `df %>% group_by(grp) %>% summarise(n = n())`.

 ``` r
 flights %>% count(carrier)